 Denk Mal Am Ort (DMAO) is the personal remembrance of an individual or family persecuted in

-We want to commemorate these people each year in the neighborhood of Berlin where they lived, specifically the weekend closest to the day World War II ended.
+We want to commemorate these people each year in the neighborhood where they lived, specifically the weekend closest to the day World War II ended in

-It was inspired by the OPEN JEWISH HOMES project initiated by Dutch activist Denise Citroen: Every house has a story to tell and it is good to shed more light
+The DMAO project was inspired by the OPEN JEWISH HOMES project initiated by Dutch activist Denise Citroen: Every house has a story to tell and it is good to

 Denise Citroen launched the project in 2012 in cooperation with the Jewish Historical Museum in Amsterdam.

-Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016.
+Marie Rolshoven, Jani Pietsch and Florian Voss brought the idea to Berlin in 2016, extending commemoration to include anyone persecuted by the Nazis.
+The project managment in Munich lies with